HajimeKawahara/exojax/README.md

 <details><summary>HMC-NUTS of Emission Spectra :heavy_check_mark: </summary>

+To fit a spectrum model to real data, you need to know a little more about exojax.
+See [here](http://secondearths.sakura.ne.jp/exojax/tutorials/fitbd.html) 🐈.

 <img src="https://user-images.githubusercontent.com/15956904/119144463-a5cba180-ba83-11eb-8a26-687075d43883.png" Titie="exojax" Width=850px>

 </details>

 <details><summary>HMC-NUTS of Transmission Spectra :x: </summary>Not supported yet. </details>